 One of the most frustrating things, particularly for younger people, is being denied access to finance because they haven’t had a chance to build up a credit history yet.
 It can be harder for an 18-year-old to get a credit card than someone with a large mortgage, big car loan, and a stack of credit cards.
 It seems unfair, doesn’t it?

 The only reason that many lenders think like this is that the person who has accumulated all of this debt has a proven history of making their repayments on time.
 There are, however, lenders who are much more relaxed with a lack of credit history and we’ll be discussing those lenders later on in this article.

-One of the great unfairnesses to many younger people without a credit history is that they meet their rent payments month after month however, unlike mortgage payments, successful rent payments aren’t reported to credit reference agencies.
-Although the government are currently trying to change this, it means that renters don’t get credit for pay their rent every month.
+One of the great unfairnesses to many younger people without a credit history is that they meet their rent payments month after month, however, unlike mortgage payments, successful rent payments aren’t reported to credit reference agencies.
+Although the government are currently trying to change this, it means that renters don’t get credit to pay their rent every month.

 Number of addresses you’ve lived at

 Did you know that many men and women serving in the British Army and the other Armed Forces have trouble getting loans, credit cards, and mortgages?
 The reason they have problems is that they generally don’t live at the same address for a long period of time.
 Our servicemen and -women are often abroad serving the country and they will get back to find that they’re being moved to different barracks.